-Bodrum is located in the Mugla province of Southwest Turkey and is one of the prettiest regions on Turkey’s Aegean coast.
+Bodrum is one of the most beautiful regions on the Aegean Coast.
 It is known as the playground of the rich and famous, and many of them come calling to the upmarket resort of Yalikavak on the north side of the peninsula its a great place to buy a Property in Turkey.

 With three yacht lined marinas, great restaurants, buzzing nightlife, fabulous shops and numerous hidden bays and beaches, where you will also find some luxury villas for sale in Bodrum, it’s hardly surprising that it’s attracted so many tourists and superstars over the years.
 Having said that, Bodrum is not only about buzz and lights, there are so many hidden little escapes within this compact geography that you will be discovering Bodrum even after several years of living there.